-Today, I’m sharing a case study of Tara Gentile – so you can see how hiring profitably prepares your team members to be successful and benefits the group as a whole.
+Today, I’m sharing a case study of Tara Gentile.
+You will see how hiring profitably prepares your team members to be successful which benefits the group as a whole.
 Together, we’re sharing her experience with hiring profitably as she added a new community manager to her team.

 If you don’t know Tara, she is the creator of Quiet Power Strategy™ which offers hands-on business training & support for idea-driven entrepreneurs and CoCommercial, a network of small business owners growing their businesses online & off.
 Tara is the author of several books, a sought-after speaker, and a frequent CreativeLive instructor.

-The Community Manager role requires interaction with members of the community, a tasks which demands a high level of engagement and energy.
+The Community Manager role requires interaction with members of the community.
+A role which demands a high level of engagement and energy.
 They realized that they needed an extrovert who would enjoy taking initiative and reaching out in a positive way.
 Personality was as or more important than experience.

 First, Rosie guided Shannon through the software and programs the team uses to do their work.
 Rosie says “We touched a bit on the reasons for choosing each one and how they play together.”
 Rosie directed Shannon to read through the culture document, communications procedures, and other documents so she would understand how the tools they use support their mission and values.

 Next, it was Tara’s turn to immerse Shannon in the culture, vision, and values of CoCommerical.
-In preparation for their time together, Shannon reviewed the CoCommercial’s Team Culture Guide, making her time with Tara as impactful as possible.
+In preparation for their time together Shannon reviewed the CoCommercial’s Team Culture Guide making her time with Tara as impactful as possible.
 While they were together, Tara communicated clearly “what the company is all about, why we do what we do, and how Shannon’s role would impact our mission”.
-She also answered Shannon’s questions and they discussed how Shannon’s role fit into the organization as a whole.
+She also answered Shannon’s questions and they discussed how Shannon’s role fits into the organization as a whole.